Biden tops primary voting; other results will be delayed

 Former Vice President Joe Biden on Tuesday was on his way to adding New York delegates to his campaign for the Democratic nomination for president, but final results in several other congressional and local primaries on Long Island are likely at least a week away.

-Precautions against the spread of the COVID-19 virus are expected to create the first New York state election in which mailed-in absentee ballots will outnumber votes cast at polling places.
-The results reported Tuesday night by boards of election will only include numbers fro early voting from June 13 through Sunday as well as those who vote Tuesday at the polls.
+Precautions against the spread of the coronavirus are expected to create the first New York state election in which mailed-in absentee ballots will outnumber votes cast at polling places.
+The results reported Tuesday night by boards of election only include numbers from early voting from June 13 through Sunday as well as those who voted Tuesday at the polls.

 By law, absentee ballots can’t be tabulated until July 1 to make sure all the ballots are received by mail.
 The extensive counting and any challenges to ballots by candidates could mean final results in some races won’t be known for weeks.

-Suffolk County Democratic Elections Commissioner Anita Katz said 25,381 voters cast ballots by late afternoon Tuesday — about a six percent turnout.
+Suffolk County Democratic elections commissioner Anita Katz said 25,381 voters cast ballots by late afternoon Tuesday — about a 6% turnout.
 But she said 70,000 people have voted by absentee so far.

-In Nassau, Democratic Elections Commissioner James Scheuerman said 20,269 people voted at poll sites by late afternoon Tuesday in the presidential primary.
-Combined with 2,020 votes cases during early voting, that reflects 5% turnout, he said.
+In Nassau, Democratic elections commissioner James Scheuerman said 20,269 people voted at poll sites by late afternoon Tuesday in the presidential primary.
+Combined with 2,020 votes cast during early voting, that reflects 5% turnout, he said.

 Biden faced no active competition in New York’s presidential primary, in which 320 delegates will be allocated.
 Biden is the presumptive Democratic nominee, although 10 other candidates who have suspended their campaigns still appeared on the ballot.
 They could use any delegates they win to try to influence the party’s platform at the nominating convention expected to be held in August.